Distance and Similarity Measures Effect on the Performance of K-Nearest Neighbor Classifier -- A Review: KNN and distance measures

 \item \textbf{Triangle inequality}: Considering the presence of a third point $z$, the distance between $x$ and $y$ is always less than or equal to the sum of the distance between $x$ and $z$ and the distance between $y$ and $z$.

 \end{enumerate} When the distance is in the range $[0, 1]$, the calculation of a corresponding similarity measure $s(x,y)$ is as follows:

 We consider the eight major distance families which consist of fifty four total distance measures.
 We categorized these distance measures following a similar categorization done by~\cite{Cha2007}.
-In what follows, we give the mathematical definitions of distances to measure the closeness between two vectors $x$ and $y$, where $x=(x_1, x_2,É.,x_n)$ and $y = (y_1, y_2,É.,y_n)$ having numeric attributes.
-As an example, we show the computed distance value between the vectors $v1=\{5.1, 3.5, 1.4, 0.3\}$, $v2=\{5.4, 3.4, 1.7, 0.2\}$.
-Theoretical analysis of these different distance metrics is beyond the scope of this work.
+In what follows, we give the mathematical definitions of distances to measure the closeness between two vectors $x$ and $y$, where $x=(x_1, x_2,...,x_n)$ and $y = (y_1, y_2,...,y_n)$ having numeric attributes.
+As an example, we show the computed distance value between the example vectors $v1=\{5.1, 3.5, 1.4, 0.3\}$, $v2=\{5.4, 3.4, 1.7, 0.2\}$ as a result in each of these categories of distances reviewed here.
+Theoretical analysis of these various distance metrics is beyond the scope of this work.

 \begin{enumerate} \item \textbf{$L_p$ Minkowski distance measures}: This family of distances includes three distance metrics that are special cases of Minkowski distance, corresponding to different values of $p$ for this power distance.
 The Minkowski distance, which is also known as $L_p$ norm, is a generalized metric.
 It is defined as: